 Nathan Beyer is responsible for finance, information technology and property management services for Lutheran Social Services of South Dakota.
 He came to LSS in October 2012 as Director of Accounting, transitioning to Vice President of Finance and Support Services in 2015.
 Prior to joining LSS, Nathan worked in public accounting in Worthington, Minn.
 Nathan grew up in Flandreau.
 He graduated from South Dakota State University with a degree in Business Economics.

-Rebecca Kiesow-Knudsen, Vice-President of Community Services
+Rebecca Kiesow-Knudsen, Vice President of Community Services

-Sheila Weber, Vice-President of Children & Youth Services
+Amy Witt, Vice President of Children & Youth Services

 As Vice President, Children & Youth Services, Amy Witt’s responsibilities include leadership and oversight of psychiatric residential treatment (Canyon Hills, Summit Oaks), group care (New Beginnings), detention alternatives (Arise Youth Centers), treatment and specialized foster care, kinship services, adoption services, pregnancy counseling, and independent living services (New Alternatives, Community Resource Program).
 Amy earned her bachelor’s degree in social work and psychology from Augustana College in Sioux Falls, and her master’s in social work from the University of North Dakota.
 She has 18 years’ experience working with at-risk youth and families.
 During her undergraduate studies, Amy completed an internship with LSS Foster Care Services.
 It was through this experience when she realized that she wanted to be a part of LSS.
 Amy began her career with LSS in 2002.
 Throughout her time at LSS, Amy has held various positions in both direct service provision and leadership.
 “I am passionate about serving youth and families.
 I strongly believe in the mission and the work LSS does across South Dakota,” she says.
 Amy is originally from southwestern Minnesota and currently lives in Sioux Falls.